 Recent Docket Activity

-Docket Text ORDER: The Court continues oral argument on the parties' motions for summary judgment, docs.
-22, 32, to June 25, 2026, at 10:00 a.m.
-See doc.
-77. The Court will issue a subsequent order with further details.
-Signed by Chief District Judge Stephen R. Clark on 6/1/26.
+Docket Text ORDER: The Court continues the oral argument scheduled for June 25, 2026 at 10:00 a.m.
+The Court will reschedule this oral argument by further Order of the Court.
+Signed by Chief District Judge Stephen R. Clark on 6/18/2026.